syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.labels.wrapping `enum`
 {:#members:nodes-labels-wrapping}

 Defines how the label text needs to be wrapped.
-See <a href="global.html#textwrapping">TextWrapping</a>
+See [Text Wrapping](/js/api/global#textwrapping)

 #### Default Value